How to Prevent Distracted Driving: For Employers and Employees

-Despite decades of traffic safety improvements, the proliferation of technology like mobile devices have motor vehicle deaths moving in the wrong direction despite more attempts at promoting safe driving.
-They are the No. 1 cause of work-related deaths and account for 24% of all fatal occupational injuries (CDC).
-And beyond concern for the safety of employees and communities – crashes are also expensive to employers, who absorb significant costs related to vehicle repair, workers comp, hospital bills, ongoing litigation, insurance premiums, and downtime.
+Despite traffic safety improvements and nationwide attempts at promoting safe driving, the proliferation of technology like mobile devices has motor vehicle deaths moving in the wrong direction.
+They are the No. 1 cause of work-related deaths in the United States and account for 24% of all fatal occupational injuries (CDC).
+Beyond concern for the safety of employees and communities – crashes are also expensive to employers, who absorb significant costs related to vehicle repair, workers comp, hospital bills, ongoing litigation, insurance premiums, and downtime.

 Distracted driving has joined alcohol and speeding as leading factors in fatal and serious injury crashes, and the risks and costs associated with mobile device use while driving will continue to grow in the coming years.

 Listen to Kelly Nantel, Interim VP, Roadway Practice at the National Safety Council, as she shares a best practices approach to successfully setting up a safe driving program that minimizes the risk of distracted driving.
 Learn how to help employees avoid distracting driving scenarios, focus on the road, and develop better driving habits.

 National Safety Council